 How To Customize Right Click Menu On MacBook

-MacBook comes with two standards right-click menus, one in the context menu and another one in the standard right-click menu.
-It is very easy to customize the contextual menu but for the standard right-click menu, it is a bit tricky.
+MacBook comes with two standard right-click menus, one in the context menu and another one in the standard right-click menu.
+It is effortless to customize the contextual menu, but it is a bit tricky for the standard right-click menu.
 You can customize the right-click menu by using the following steps.

 Steps to customize right-click menu on Mac: